to get the latest

 news and specials.

-Why choose Rose City Acupuncture?
+Why choose Rose City Acupuncture and Massage?

 You're really choosing me, Sharon Rose.
 There are plenty of great acupuncturists in town: Here's why I'm different.
 First, the osteopathic bodywork I do affects how your muscles work.
 It creates lasting change, so you truly heal instead of simply feeling the temporary relaxation of a regular massage.
 The other major difference is that I make a point to only see one patient at a time; I will never ignore you to treat other people in another room.
 Your experience will be private and relaxing.
 I'm extra gentle, even as acupuncturists go.